finbourne/lusid-sdk-java-preview/sdk/docs/PortfoliosApi.md

 # **upsertPortfolioAccessMetadata**
 > ResourceListOfAccessMetadataValueOf upsertPortfolioAccessMetadata(scope, code, metadataKey, upsertPortfolioAccessMetadataRequest, effectiveAt)

-[EXPERIMENTAL] Upsert a Portfolio Access Metadata Rule associated with specific metadataKey.
+[EXPERIMENTAL] UpsertPortfolioAccessMetadata: Upsert a Portfolio Access Metadata Rule associated with specific metadataKey.
 This creates or updates the data in LUSID.

 Update or insert one Portfolio Access Metadata Rule in a single scope.
 An item will be updated if it already exists  and inserted if it does not.
 The response will return the successfully updated or inserted Portfolio Access Metadata Rule or failure message if unsuccessful    It is important to always check to verify success (or failure).
 Multiple rules for a metadataKey can exists with different effective at dates, when resources are accessed the rule that is active for the current time will be fetched